tristanmorgan/bfg/OPTIMISE.md

 ## One more instruction

 The last common pattern was identified as a fixed multiplication instruction.
 Where similar to the move instruction, for each decrement of the source cell another was incremented multiple times by a fixed amount `[->>++++<<]`. this too had an alternative where the decrement was at either the start or end `[>>++++<<-]`.
 This instruction required a second operand so I leveraged a following "noop" instruction to store it.

+## And some more

+With multiple operand instructions unlocked `[>+>>+<<<-]` detection could be added.
+This being a duplicate value instruction.
+It will take one cells value and adds it to two new cells.
+Ideally they should be empty but there's no guarantee that this is true.
+Also added a variation of the move instruction but with a negative accumulation `[<<->>-]`.

 ## Dead code removal

 Probably without a real-world performance improvement is dropping dead code from the output of the instruction parsing stage.
 Often a loop block is used to store comments in BF knowing that any characters within will never be interpreted during runtime.
 Identifying these comment blocks isn't always trivial but if a block starts directly after a cell being zeroed out then they could be skipped.

 To validate all the optimisations I kept a branch called no_optimisation updated to test a performance comparison and the correct operation of the optimised version.